 Before I settled down to garden (and start a family), my love of plants took me a bit further from home.
 As a field botanist, I explored the flora of the Grand Canyon’s north rim region and the San Fransisco Peaks in Arizona.
-I lived in a tent on an uninhabited Aleutian island for two summers to study plant-insect interactions for a Master’s degree in Biology.
+I lived in a tent on an uninhabited Aleutian island for two summers to study plant-insect interactions for a master’s degree in Biology.
 I ventured into the wilds of a high school classroom to teach science, including botany, for four years.

 I started growing vegetables in 2008.
 Here, I explore vegetable gardening techniques and a bit of the science behind them.

-If you would like to receive weekly posts, click the ‘Follow’ button below.
 Please feel free to contact me, I love to talk gardening.